BenBowers/MWAtdr/README.md

 ## Dependencies

 Ensure docker is installed on your system.
-View dockers website for installtion details
+View dockers website for installation details.

 <https://docs.docker.com/engine/install/>